nodejs/citgm/README.md

 "prefix": "v"                Specify the prefix used in the module version.
 "flaky": true                Ignore failures
-"skip": true                 Completely skip the module "repo": "https://github.com/pugjs/jade" - Use a different github repo "skipAnsi": true             Strip ansi data from output stream of npm "script": /path/to/script | https://url/to/script - Use a custom test script
+"skip": true                 Completely skip the module "expectFail"                 Expect the module to fail, error if it passes "repo": "https://github.com/pugjs/jade" - Use a different github repo "skipAnsi": true             Strip ansi data from output stream of npm "script": /path/to/script | https://url/to/script - Use a custom test script